<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 2. How Resistant Is the Model to Affiliate Fraud?
 Unfortunately, affiliate programs are a prime target for fraudsters and con artists.
 So, it’s important to pick a revenue model that makes it more difficult to steal money from your marketing campaign.

 3. What Tools You Have to Track Affiliate Success.
-What tools do you have in place to track affiliates?
+What tools do you have in place to manage your affiliate program?
 Do you have affiliate-specific tracking cookies placed by ads on the affiliate’s website?
 Are you planning to have affiliates share a unique discount code with their audience that can be used with your online storefront?
-Tracking tools like these can be vital for a successful affiliate program that pays partners appropriately and encourages them to bring more business to you.

-For example, CPM is considered a poor choice of revenue model for affiliate programs.
+First off, CPM is considered a poor choice of revenue model for affiliate programs.
 While attractive to affiliates, it’s all too prone to fraud.
 As noted by Crazy Egg, “Just because a brand got 100,000 impressions and 10,000 clicks from their affiliate campaign, it does not mean that the affiliate is productive.”

 Fraudsters can use bots to generate impressions and clicks rather easily—then charge you for them even though they aren’t generating any real results.
 So, CPM and CPC revenue models aren’t generally used for affiliate marketing campaigns because of their fraud vulnerability.